-The permanent and appointed members of the Admissions & Formation Board will meet quarterly January, April, August, and October and as necessary to evaluate and form guidelines, goals, and planning for the recruitment, education, and formation of permanent deacons for the Diocese of St. Petersburg.
-Meetings will typically involve evaluation and making specific recommendations regarding nominations for those to be admitted to aspirancy, candidacy, into the ministries of lector and acolyte, and for those to be proposed for ordination as well for the ongoing evaluation and development of the formation program.
+The Admissions & Scrutinies Board generally meets twice annually, and as necessary to help form guidelines, goals, and planning.
+The meetings will typically involve making specific recommendations and nominations for those to be admitted to aspirancy, candidacy, into the ministries of lector and acolyte, and for those to be proposed for ordination.